Responsibility for employees

 Students who have completed their internship at Audi with above-average results can apply for the Audi Student Line Program (SLP).
 Audi promotes life-long learning in all employee groups as well as mixed-age teams in the direct and indirect company areas.

 Adopting a fair attitude towards people has a long history at Audi; diversity and equal opportunities are priority topics.
 This applies to the promotion of women, who currently comprise around 14 percent of the workforce.
-It also applies to the integration of people with disabilities: in 2012, a total of 2,582 severely disabled persons were employed at the two German locations.
+It also applies to the integration of people with disabilities: In 2013, the proportion of the workforce at the two German locations who are registered as being severely disabled was 6.1 percent.
 Moreover, Audi awards contracts to workshops that employ disabled persons.

 Occupational health and safety